vikkydubey/RedditAutomation/README.md

 # Introduction
 This is a Reddit web automation framework created using Google Puppteer.
-The labguage used in this is Javascript and its a node based project.
+The language used in this is Javascript and its a node based project.

 # Getting Started
 Installation and Setup